webfx-project/webfx/.github/README.md

 ## Support

 For any questions or requests for help, feel free to open a GitHub [discussion](https://github.com/webfx-project/webfx/discussions), or chat with us on [Discord](https://discord.gg/7FQh3S5S).
-Issues will be open when approaching the General Availability, and the project will have reached a more stable state.
+You can open an issue to report a bug, or request a feature.

 ## Keep updated

-You can follow us on [Twitter](https://twitter.com/WebFXProject) or subscribe to our [blog][webfx-blog] where we will post regular news and updates on the progress made.
+You can follow us on [Twitter](https://twitter.com/WebFXProject), or subscribe to our [blog][webfx-blog] (low traffic).

 ## Get involved!